almonk/dpm/README.md

-# DPM
+# dpm

-DPM is an experimental package manager for Sketch.
+dpm is an experimental package manager for Sketch.
 It allows you to simply keep plugins in sync across teams and devices.

 ### Getting started
 `gem install dpm`